 4- Select server-westus.

-5- Overview page, under DNS name, select Configure.
+5- On the overview page, under DNS name, select Configure.

-6- Configuration page, under DNS name label (optional), type a unique name, and then select Save.
+6- Configuration page, under the DNS name label (optional), type a unique name and then select Save.

 Create Test VMs